 While truth is very powerful and can change the hearts of many, modern man is very skeptical of the truth and are even more skeptical of those who preach the truth and do not live it out.
 On the other hand, those who live wedded to the Truth and clearly show it in their actions are much more persuasive.
 The modern world simply will not listen to moralizing hypocrites, but they will listen to Christians who practice what they preach.

-Take for example the life of Mother Teresa, who will be canonized in September.
+Take for example the life of Mother Teresa.
 She won the Nobel Peace Prize and no one (honestly) could argue with her and say that she did not practice what she preached.
 Mother Teresa went out each day and cared for the poorest of the poor, feeding them, caring for them, bathing them and being with them during their last hours.

 And she did this no matter what religion the person professed or what color skin they had.
 She knew in her heart that Christian charity extended to all people and she never ceased helping those in need.